English Short Stories to Improve English

 Liam: “Good Omens” is hilarious!
 Speaking of Neil Gaiman, “American Gods” is another favorite of mine.
 The blend of mythology and modern-day America is so captivating.

-See also English Conversations About Clothing
+See also English Dialogues About the Influence of Pop Culture

 Emma: I agree, “American Gods” is fascinating.
 For a different genre, I love “Educated” by Tara Westover.
 It’s a memoir about her journey from a strict, isolated upbringing to earning a PhD from Cambridge University.
 It’s incredibly inspiring.